 What Happens If Thyroid Dysfunction Is Not Treated?

 The thyroid hormones power up energy metabolism within all organs and body systems.
-It’s WHY low thyroid function can be so debilitating.

 In effect, the thyroid gland is not producing sufficient thyroid hormones, or there’s reduced activity of the thyroid hormones to meet the needs of the body.

 Either way, it’s a serious concern as left untreated thyroid dysfunction can become extremely debilitating

 Get help!
 If you ticked off most of the symptoms listed above it’s highly likely you are dealing with a thyroid issue.
 It’s vital to discuss your concerns with a thyroid-literate doctor who will take the time to listen to you, and run the necessary lab tests to confirm a diagnosis.

 Some doctors don’t do enough testing which means a problem can be easily missed.
 Don’t accept everything is ‘NORMAL’ without viewing test results for yourself.
 You want to make sure comprehensive testing was done AND your results are in the optimal range.
 These are the Top 5 Thyroid Tests To Discuss With Your Doctor.